myrual/mixin-network-snapshot-golang/README.md

 # Cryptocurrency payment plugin
 Web developer can accept cryptocurrency without understand Bitcoin, EOS full API.
 No need to setup full node.

+The standalone program is a battery included solution.
+Developer just need to call it's http api, show payment information to client, program will visit callback url when your client paid cryptocurrency.
+Cryptocurrency is automatically transferred to your account when your client paid.

 Steps:
 ### 1. Create a Mixin Messenger account.
 Visit https://mixin.one/messenger to download App from AppStore, Google Play.